Tackling the effects of

-CCV Global is one of largest Covid-19 volunteering networks in the world, and has been recognised by the United Nations and the UK Government for its work in communities across the globe during the Coronavirus pandemic.
-Scroll down to learn more about our mission, what we do, where we work, and examples of our impact.
+CCV Global is one of largest Covid-19 volunteering networks in the world, and has been recognised by the United Nations, the OECD, and the UK Government for its work in communities across the globe during the Coronavirus pandemic.
+Scroll down to learn more about our mission, what we do, and where we work.

 From village group to worldwide organisation

 Coronavirus Community Volunteering (CCV) was set up by Rory Moore, a 20-year-old student from a rural village in the United Kingdom.
 Rory was concerned that not all those who were vulnerable would have family or friends who could support them with day-to-day activities like grocery shopping or having a chat over the phone.